 - Pain and overall medical management of NF

 Leadership in research is an essential component of our commitment to patients and families.
 Our team is dedicated to finding a cure through laboratory and clinical research.
 Cincinnati Children’s physicians and researchers play an active role in many national and international research studies as well as develop their own innovative protocols.
 This research provides our patients with early access to new therapies, sometimes years before they become widely available.

 Cincinnati Children’s is one of only a small number of hospitals in the country that is part of the Children’s Oncology Group Phase I Consortium and the Neurofibromatosis Clinical Research Consortium.
 Many of our physicians serve in leadership positions for these and other pediatric cancer organizations, further strengthening our link to the latest clinical research opportunities.

 Patients who have a family history of NF1 are not at increased risk for NF2 and vice versa.
-A clinic specifically for adults with NF and complex medical issues is held once monthly at the Hoxworth Building at UC Health and is staffed by Dr. Elizabeth Schorry and Dr. Caroline Mueller.
+A clinic specifically for adults with NF and complex medical issues is held once monthly at the Hoxworth Building at UC Health.
 UC Health specialists are available for consultation in various specialties as needed.
 For appointments, call 513-636-1861.